 In this case the 10d MA is right below the stop and you can easily be taken out by a quick shakeout.

-Step 2: Check if the profit potential validates the trade idea
+Second Step: Check if the profit potential validates the trade idea

 The next step is to figure out whether the trade idea is good enough for the system you are running.
 Depending on your winrate you need a specific profit/risk ratio per trade in order to turn out net profitable in the end.